Whale Watching from Boutique Hotels Along the California Coast

 Seven Gables Inn

 Also perched on the Pacific Grove coastline, Seven Gables Inn has a prime spot near Lover’s Point.
 Every room of this 1886 landmark Victorian estate offers sweeping views of the Monterey Bay.
 Guests often spot whales and other wildlife just outside, including harbor seals that pup on the beach across the way.
-The largest room at the inn is the elegant Cypress Room with a 22-foot bay window that offers spectacular 180-degree ocean views.
+The inn’s largest room, the elegant Cypress Room, features a 22-foot bay window offering spectacular 180-degree ocean views.
 Another popular choice is the Breakers Room with cozy seating in a bay window directly overlooking the water.
 Breakfast in the oceanfront dining room provides yet another setting to watch for whales.

 On the Beach Bed & Breakfast

 Cayucos is another great spot to watch for humpback whales and migrating gray whales on the Central Coast.
 Overlooking the water and the sands of Cayucos State Beach, On the Beach Bed & Breakfast provides excellent vantage points from its second-floor rooms (rooms 201-204) and rooftop deck.
 The spacious, second-floor rooms each feature private balconies with cozy seating and full ocean views.
-On the rooftop deck, guests can watch for whales while relaxing in the hot tub or around the fire pit.
-Guests can also stroll out on the historic Cayucos Pier to catch sight of more marine wildlife.
+On the rooftop deck, guests can watch for whales while relaxing around the fire pit.
+Just steps away, guests can also stroll out on the historic Cayucos Pier to catch sight of more marine wildlife.

 Blue Lantern Inn

 Perched on a bluff above Dana Point Harbor in Southern California, the Blue Lantern Inn offers unparalleled ocean views and whale-watching opportunities.
 The views can be enjoyed from the inn’s terraced patio and many of its guest rooms, including the Tower Rooms and Pacific Edge Rooms with private balconies or patios.
-Guests in the third-floor Luxury Tower guestroom have the best views of all, aided by a private, in-room telescope.
+Guests in the third-floor Luxury Tower guestroom have the best views of all, aided by an in-room telescope.
 For even more panoramic views, the Dana Point Headlands Conservation Area behind the inn offers bluff-top hiking trails and scenic overlooks.
-Down at the harbor, whale-watching cruises depart several times daily providing an up-close view of the whales.
+At the harbor, whale-watching cruises depart several times daily, offering an up-close view of the whales.